PostHog/posthog.com/contents/docs/integrations/flutter-integration.md

 ## Installation

-PostHog is available through [pub](https://pub.dev/packages/flutter_posthog).
+PostHog is available through [pub](https://pub.dev/packages/posthog_flutter).

 ## Usage

-To use this plugin, add `flutter_posthog` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).
+To use this plugin, add `posthog_flutter` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).

 ### Supported methods